About our 2019 conference

 - 16 parallel sessions covering the latest research updates and service improvements.

-- Over 80 expert speakers from across research, policy and care.
+- Over 80 expert speakers from across research, policy, care, government and community groups

 - Exhibition stands to show innovative products and services.